FireScroll/FireScroll/README.md

 Perfect for config management in all regions.
 Serve sub-ms reads from disk to your APIs and services in the same datacenter.
 Write once, read from hundreds of nodes around the world in under a second.

 Useful for low-latency cases that can tolerate sub-second cache-like behavior such as:
-- DNS providers (mapping a domain name to records)
+- DNS providers serving DNS records
-- Webhost routing (e.g. Vercel mapping your domain to your code)
+- Webhost routing (e.g. Vercel mapping your urls to your files and functions)
-- Feature flagging
+- Feature flagging and A/B testing
 - SSL certificate serving
 - CDN configs
 - and many more!